 In this contribution we have discussed further refinement of MSD principles and made following proposals.

-Proposal 1: RAN4 to agree that PCell MSD is only specified for 2UL/2DL configurations and not repeated for 2UL/xDL configuration.
+Proposal 1: RAN4 to agree that PCell MSD is only specified for 2UL/2DL (including LTE and NR configurations) and not repeated for 2UL/xDL configuration.

-Proposal 2: In case of Scell MSD in 2UL/xDL configuration only the highest MSD is specified.
+Proposal 2: Scell MSD is only specified in 2UL/3DL configuration(including LTE and NR configurations)..

 4 Reference